 Kayak, Rowboat or Canoe: Great for elopement photo-ops

 Kayaks allow you to paddle up close to shorelines, which is something that a boat would not be able to do as easily.
-If you’re looking for an easy and fun way to get some beautiful photos, then kayaking or canoeing might be your best option!
+If you’re looking for an easy and fun way to get some beautiful photos, then kayaking, canoeing or even a rowboat might be your best option!

 What are the most scenic places to elope and get married using a boat in British Columbia?